9 Reusable & Eco-Friendly Pens—Write Without Writing OFF Our Planet

 “committed to achiev[ing] its goal of restoring the livelihood of the local artisans who are involved in the art of paper-making, bookbinding and block printing, providing them with financial, technical and design support to develop contemporary artifacts, and help them find new markets locally”.

-In addition to pencils, they specialize in gorgeous block printed stationery paper and notebooks, all hand made in small batches.
+In addition to pencils, they specialize in gorgeous recycled deckled edge newspaper stationery and eco-friendly notebooks, all hand made in small batches.
 If you’re looking for unique Etsy gifts, any of these would suit.

 9. SPROUT PENCIL